< Culture & Style / Jewelry Trends

 Margot Robbie attended the French premiere of Wuthering Heights, wearing a custom black corseted Thom Browne Couture gothic Victorian-inspired gown, with a Jessica McCormack 15-carat diamond and velvet choker with a bespoke diamond cross pendant, featuring five oval-cut diamonds and four round brilliant-cut diamonds, set in the designer’s signature Georgian style cut-down setting in 18-karat blackened white and yellow gold.

-The actress has made a habit of method dressing, implementing the style cues of her characters on red carpets and more.
+Robbie has made a habit of method dressing, implementing the style cues of her characters on red carpets and more.
 As Catherine Earnshaw in Wuthering Heights, which was written by Emily Brontë in the Victorian era, Robbie wears supersized, bejeweled cross pendants that are less historically accurate and more eye-catching.

-A-Listers Embrace the Gothic Diamond Cross Necklace
+Why A-Listers Are Embracing the Gothic Diamond Cross Necklace

 Colombian singer-songwriter Karol G was among the starry crowd onstage at the 2026 Super Bowl, during Bad Bunny‘s Halftime show performance, wearing layers of gothic-inspired diamond cross necklaces.
 Styled by Brett Alan Nelson, Karol G donned a sheer, shredded Ann Demeulemeester ensemble, with stunning diamond cross pendants, including one by Le Vian, and one by Loree Rodkin, the LA jeweler who has made crosses a staple of her design DNA since founding her brand nearly 40 years ago.
 “I love the romanticism,” says Rodkin.